-Monthly benefits payable to surviving widows and widowers, children, and certain dependents if employee met service requirements and had a current connection.
+Monthly benefits payable to surviving widow(er)s, children, and certain dependents if employee met service requirements and had a current connection.

 Tier I Benefit

 A component of a railroad retirement annuity which approximates a social security benefit.
 Based on railroad and social security earnings.